briankohles/briankohles.github.io/_drafts/2017-06-02-Trip-ID-to-MT.md

 The lake was beautiful with a great mountain backdrop and waterfalls of snow melt pouring down the mountain.

 We saw some deer on the hike, but no bear.
-There was talk of grizzlies at the lake, but we only heard this after we were heading back down.
+There was talk of grizzlies at the lake, but we only heard this after we were heading back down, and I think they were on the far shore so I don’t think we’d have been able to really see them anyway.

 Later in the evening we did go out for a short drive and saw a black bear just off the road, then saw more deer later on.